 Session delivered by

 Session activity type

 Date Start Time End Time

-Required session outcomes
+Required ses sion outcomes I

 Participants Group name Age range Number

-Previous experience
+Previous experience l

 Other considerations

-Your organisations procedures and
+Your organis Your organisations procedures and

-standards relevant to the session
+standards re levant to the session

 Weather expected for the session

 Venue / location allocated

 How the venue is to be left

 Resources available

 Other considerations

-Session approach
+Session appr

 (How will you run the session to meet the required outcomes - directive style or group-led, pace, inclusion of games, etc.)

+l

 Options for adapting the session

 (If there are changes in weather, condition of paths, others using the venue, etc.)

 Session briefing to include

-Techniques you can use to ensure engagement and participation
+Techniques you can use to ensure

+engagement and participation

+a di di

 Questions you can use to check

 understanding and progression of

 learning

 Techniques or questions you can use

 to help participants review the

 session against the desired outcome

 How environmental impact will be

 minimised and sustainability

 supported

-Signed by Apprentice to verify "this is my own work"
+Signed by Apprentice to verify "this is my v own work"

+Signed by Apprentice to verify this is my y own work

+Name:

+Cianatura.
+Data

+Signature: Date:

+Signed by the EPAO appointed invigilator to verify "this is the above apprentices own work"

+Signature: Date: